2020 United States House of Representatives elections in New York: District 2

 The 2nd district is based on the South Shore of Long Island, and includes the southwestern Suffolk County communities of Amityville, Copiague, Lindenhurst, Gilgo, West Babylon, Wyandanch, North Babylon, Babylon, Baywood, Brentwood, Brightwaters, Central Islip, Islip, Great River, Ocean Beach, Oakdale, West Sayville, Bohemia, West Islip and Ronkonkoma, in addition to a sliver of southeastern Nassau County encompassing Levittown, North Wantagh, Seaford, South Farmingdale and Massapequa.
-The incumbent is Republican Peter T. King, who was reelected with 53.1% of the vote in 2018.
+The incumbent was Republican Peter T. King, who was reelected with 53.1% of the vote in 2018.
 On November 11, 2019, King announced he would retire after more than 26 years in Congress.